EisenVault/alfresco-sitewise-permissions/PHASE_6_FILTERING.md

 ## Overview

 Phase 6 implements comprehensive filtering capabilities for both the JSON API and XLSX export endpoints.
 The filtering functionality allows users to narrow down permission reports based on user status, permission grant dates, and username/email search.
 Additionally, the JSON API has been enhanced to include all columns that were previously only available in the XLSX export.
+The system now supports querying permissions across all sites when no specific site is specified.

 ## New Filter Parameters

+### 1. Site Filter (`site`)
+- **Type**: Optional parameter
+- **Description**: Site short name to filter permissions
+- **Default**: If not specified, returns permissions for all sites
+- **Behavior**: When omitted, the system processes all available sites

-### 1. User Status Filter (`userStatus`)
+### 2. User Status Filter (`userStatus`)
 - **Type**: Dropdown selection
 - **Values**: `All`, `Active`, `Inactive`
 - **Description**: Filters permissions based on user account status
 - **Default**: `All` (no filtering)

-### 2. From Date Filter (`fromDate`)
+### 3. From Date Filter (`fromDate`)
 - **Type**: Date input
 - **Format**: `yyyy-MM-dd` (e.g., `2024-01-01`)
 - **Description**: Filters permissions granted on or after the specified date
 - **Default**: No filtering (all dates included)

-### 3. Username Search Filter (`usernameSearch`)
+### 4. Username Search Filter (`usernameSearch`)
 - **Type**: Text input
 - **Description**: Partial match search on username or email address
 - **Case**: Case-insensitive